-My solution to all this over the years has been to drastically simplify what I do each year (N.B.
-I’m currently working on a post full of tips and shortcuts where I’ll be sharing my ideas about how to make the traditional sort of Christmas Lunch more easy peasy) and remind myself continually that Christmas is not all about the food and that there are more important things to worry about on Christmas Day than the slightly-too-thick bread sauce and those three roast potatoes that didn’t quite get crispy enough.
+My solution to all this over the years has been to drastically simplify what I do each year and remind myself continually that Christmas is not all about the food and that there are much more important things to worry about on Christmas Day than the slightly-too-thick bread sauce and those three roast potatoes that didn’t quite get crispy enough!

-Now, this year I’ve been making a lot of traybakes (sometimes called tray bakes or tray roasts) and I’ve totally fallen in love with the concept: the idea of spending 5 or 10 minutes chopping and prepping before popping everything in a roasting tray and sticking it in the oven and basically ignoring dinner for an hour or so, while I get on with other things: playing with the kids, doing some work or even (when I’m really lucky) taking a few quite moments to read a book.
-You can find a few of examples on this blog: there’s Spanish Style Chicken Traybake, Lemon and Garlic Chicken Traybake and Sausage, Tomato and Bean Bake.
+Now, regulars here will know I am a HUGE fan of traybakes… I love how all you need to do is spend 5 or 10 minutes chopping and prepping, before popping everything in a roasting tray, sticking it in the oven and basically ignoring dinner for an hour or so, while I get on with other things: playing with the kids, doing some work or even (when I’m really lucky) taking a few quiet moments to read a book.

 So then the questions was, would it all come together in one tray?
 The answer turned out to be a resounding yes… but only if the roasting tray was large enough.
-I bought a massive 33cm by 40cm one from Tesco for £12, and it has been such a good investment.
-I know I will use it a lot this Christmas and beyond!
+I bought a massive one from my local supermarket, and it has been such a good investment for all my traybake needs!

 Easy Peasy Christmas Turkey Traybake